metomi/rose/sphinx/api/configuration/metadata.rst

 section name.

-Where multiple instances of a section are used in a configuration file, ending in brackets with numbers, the metadata id should just be based on the original section name (for example ``namelist:extract_control(2)`` should be found in the metadata under ``namelist:extract_control``).
+Where multiple instances of a section are used in a configuration file, ending in brackets with numbers, the metadata ID should just be based on the original section name (for example ``namelist:extract_control(2)`` should be found in the metadata under ``namelist:extract_control``).